costinm/meshauth/README.md

 # Minimal auth library for certs and tokens

-The code is in large part based on/forked from Istio, to remove dependencies.
+The code is in large part based on/forked from Istio and few of my projects, to remove dependencies and keep a minimal package for native mesh integration.

 ## Certificates